BLUE HORIZON 1261

-"What for?" growled Jasper, picking up pointed tool cautiously.
+"What for?" growled Jasper, cautiously picking up a pointed tool.
 "You can't blame us for whatever you found on the ship you bought."

 Merlin looked over at his companion with an amused expression.
 "Is everyone feeling guilty here today?" he asked the raccoons.
 "Poppy said almost the same thing when we asked him where to find you guys.
 Relax, guys.
 We're just here to make a proposition."

 Jerad wiped his hands on a shop rag he produced from a pocket.
-"Sorry, wrong gender," he said with a snicker.
+"Sorry, wrong gender, wrong species," he said with a snicker.